thunlp/EntityDuetNeuralRanking/README.md

 Results on ClueWeb09 and CluWeb12.
 All models are trained on Anchor-Doc pairs in ClueWeb.
+These results only leverage entity embedding and entity description.

 ClueWeb09: